Shnatsel/libdiffuzz/README.md

-## libdiffuzz: poor man's Memory Sanitizer
+## libdiffuzz: security-oriented alternative to Memory Sanitizer

 This is a drop-in replacement for OS memory allocator that can be used to detect uses of uninitialized memory.
-It is designed to be used in case [Memory Sanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) is not available for some reason, such as:
+It is designed to be used in case [Memory Sanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) is not applicable for some reason, such as:

  * Your code contains inline assembly or links to proprietary libraries that cannot be instrumented by MSAN
- * You're debugging code that is specific to an exotic CPU architecture where MSAN is not available
- * You're debugging code that is specific to a freaky operating system such as macOS where no sane development tools are available
- * You want to check Rust code for memory disclosure vulnerabilities and [Rust standard library still doesn't support MSAN](https://github.com/rust-lang/rust/issues/39610)
+ * You want to find vulnerabilities in black-box binaries that you do not have the source code for (not always straightforward, see below)
  * You want to check if the bug MSAN found is actually exploitable, i.e. if the uninitialized memory contents actually show up in the output
- * You want to find vulnerabilities in black-box binaries that you do not have the source code for (not always straightforward, see below)
+ * You're debugging code that is specific to an exotic CPU architecture or operating sysem where MSAN is not available, such as macOS.
+If you're on a really obscure platform that doesn't have a Rust compiler, a less robust [C99 implementation](https://github.com/Shnatsel/libdiffuzz-c99) is available.

 **This is not a drop-in replacement for Memory Sanitizer!** It will likely require changes to your code or your testing setup, see below.